Skip to main content

 • treating and preventing fractures

-The decision about what treatment you have, if any, will depend on your risk of fracture.
-This will be based on a number of factors, such as your age and the results of your DXA scan.
+This will be based on a number of reasons, such as your age and the results of your DXA scan.

-Your GP will discuss treatment options with you, and whether medication will benefit you.
 However, you should make sure you have a healthy diet, keeping enough levels of calcium and vitamin D, to help maintain the strength of your bones.

 Preventing falls and fractures

-• falls are a risk as you get older, but aren't inevitable – there are measures you can take to prevent falls or reduce the harm that might be caused by falling
+Falls are a risk as you get older, but aren't inevitable.
+There are measures you can take to prevent falls, or reduce the harm that might be caused by falling.

-• staying active and healthy – for example, through exercise and diet – is likely to keep you independent and reduce your risk of falling
+Staying active and healthy, for example, through exercise and diet, is likely to keep you independent and reduce your risk of falling.

 Causes of osteoporosis

-Bones are at their thickest and strongest in your early adult life.
-Their density increases until your late 20s.
 But you gradually start losing bone density from about the age of 35.

 This happens to everyone, but some people develop osteoporosis, and lose bone density much faster than normal.
 This means they are at greater risk of a fracture.